Run/Debug Configuration: Django Server

 In this text box, specify the port number where the server will start.

 In this text box, specify the options of the django-admin.py utility.
-Refer to the django-admin.py and manage.py documentation for details.
+For more information, refer to the django-admin.py and manage.py documentation.

 Select this checkbox, if you want your Django application to open in the default browser.
 In the text field below, enter the IP address where your application will be opened.